sianrachel/terraform-sqs-queues/README.md

 ```
 cd /testing/non-prod
 ```

-Initialize Terraform with the environment you would like to create sqs queues in.
+Initialize Terraform with the env you would like to create sqs queues in:

 ```
 terrform init